1. Ada

 • Head injuries.
 Head injuries or trauma can cause blurry vision, as can some neurological conditions.

 • Allergies.
 Allergies can cause blurry vision due to inflammation and swelling in the eye.
-Learn more about Covid Vs Allergy symptoms
+Learn more about COVID vs. Allergy symptoms

 • Dry eye.
 Insufficient lubrication of the eye can cause blurry vision, especially in people who spend extended periods in dry, air-conditioned environments.